Avoid Dehydration by Eating Your Water

 Look out for signs of dehydration such as dizziness, fatigue, dry mouth, and less-frequent urination when the temperature rises.
 Carrying around a water bottle 24/7 can get old and boring, but incorporating yummy, hydrating dishes and drinks can help you to never have to think about being dehydrated.

 - Watermelon Jicama and Cucumber Salad: This salad is a perfect lunch addition to give you an extra boost of hydration during the day.
 Jicama is a great source of fiber and contains high levels of Vitamin C. Since jicama is packed with nutrients and dietary fiber, it will help to make you feel full longer.

 - Lime Cilantro Grilled Watermelon: If you are searching for a sweet, seasonal recipe to add to your grilling game this summer, look no further.
 No fruit screams summer more than the refreshing taste of watermelon.
-Your backyard barbecue guests will be impressed with this appetizing dish and will not go home thirsty.
+At your next barbecue, use your newly cleaned grill to make a tasty treat that will keep everyone hydrated.

 - Cherry, Watermelon, Grapefruit and Basil Frozen Pops: This simple treat is easy to make and the perfect mid-day snack when the kids are busy in the backyard.
-One can also reap the health benefits from each fruit in this recipe, such as cherries helping to relieve arthritis pain, reduce belly fat and improve memory.
+The fruits in this recipe provide a variety of health benefits, such as cherries helping to relieve arthritis pain, reduce belly fat and improve memory.

 If you enjoyed this post, you might also want to check out: